Last Updated on 29/11/2023 by Dochlaggie. Post first published on September 9, 2023.

 Poms are good first dogs, but only if you give them a lot of love and attention!
 These furballs come with a lot of personality and attitude crammed into their adorable little bodies!

-With any dog you get, it’s essential to dedicate the time to get to know them, train them, and care for them properly.
+With any dog you get, it’s essential to dedicate time to getting to know, train, and care for them properly.

 - Training is often necessary for Poms, and patience will be required during every session.
 Pomeranians are intelligent and easy to train if you use the right approach.

-- They don’t require much food at each meal, so their food bills tend to be very affordable.
+- They don’t require much food at each meal, so their food bills are affordable.

 - Pomeranians require a daily walk a day to be happy and get their exercise needs to be met.

 - Grooming is important to keep your Pom’s coat shiny and healthy.
-Pomeranians shed do hair and should be brushed every day to help keep their double coat from matting.
+Pomeranians shed their hair and should be brushed every day to help keep their double coat from matting.

 Are Pomeranians Good with Kids?

-If you have toddlers or very young kids, it’s a big NO. These dogs are not suitable for a household with small kids.
+If you have toddlers or very young kids, it’s a big NO. These Pomeranian puppies are not suitable for a household with small kids.
 Pomeranians have a mind of their own.
 They can snap at the kids as Poms are afraid of sudden movements.

 You should always supervise all interactions between kids and Pomeranians.
 Teach children how to approach and touch Poms.